MCResourcePile/addon-project/src/content/wiki/ranks/builder.md

 #### Requirements

 This rank will only be given to individuals who have build quality maps, or who work closely with the map developers.
-In the future this rank is expected to be referral-based, and as such no applications will be open to obtain this rank.
+There is a referral-based system to obtain this rank, as well as applications.